kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 * _param {optional String} errorMsg_ - Error message that should be logged.

-## Functions for session and result
+## Functions for study session and result data

 ### `jatos.submitResultData(resultData, onSuccess, onError)`

-Posts resultData back to the JATOS server.
+Posts result data back to the JATOS server.
+It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.

 * _param {Object} resultData_ - String to be submitted
 * _param {optional Function} success_ - Function to be called in case of successful submit
 * _param {optional Function} error_ - Function to be called in case of error
+* _@return {jQuery.Deferred}_

 ### `jatos.setStudySessionData(sessionData, complete)`

 Posts study session data to the JATOS server.
-This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that start or end a component).
-So unless you want to store the session data in between a component run it's not necessary to call this function manually (as opposed to the group session's _jatos.setGroupSessionData_).
+This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that end a component).
+So unless you want to store the session data in between a component run it's not necessary to call this function manually.
+It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.

 * _param {Object} sessionData_ - Object to be submitted
 * _param {optional Function} complete_ - Function to be called after this function is finished
+* _@return {jQuery.Deferred}_

+## Functions to access the batch session

+Accessing the batch session is done via [JSON Patches (RFC 6902)](https://tools.ietf.org/html/rfc6902) and [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
+An introduction can be found under [jsonpatch.com](http://jsonpatch.com/).
+For JSON Patches jatos.js uses the [JSON-Patch](https://github.com/Starcounter-Jack/JSON-Patch) library from Joachim Wester and for JSON Pointers the [jsonpointer.js](https://github.com/alexeykuzmin/jsonpointer.js) library from Alexey Kuzmin.

+The batch session is stored in JATOS' database on the server side.
+That means that all changes in the batch session have to be synchronized with the server, which is done via the batch channel.
+Therefore all writing functions (`add`, `remove`, `clear`, `replace`, `copy`, `move`) offer callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in synchronization.

+On the other side for all reading functions (`get`, `find`, `getAll`, `test`) jatos.js doesn't need to exchange data with the JATOS server since jatos.js keeps a copy of the batch session locally.
+Therefore all reading functions do not offer callbacks.

+Additional to the reading and writing functions the `jatos.onJatosBatchSession(path)` offers a way to get notified whenever the batch session changes in the JATOS' database regardless of the origin of the change.

+### `jatos.batchSession.add(path, value, onSuccess, onFail)`

+JSON Patch add operation: Adds a value to an object or inserts it into an array.
+In the case of an array, the value is inserted before the given index.
+The - character can be used instead of an index to insert at the end of an array (see [jsonpatch.com](http://jsonpatch.com/)).

+* _@param {string} path_ - JSON pointer path
+* _@param {object} value_ - value to be stored
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.remove(path, onSuccess, onFail)`

+JSON Patch remove operation: Removes a value from an object or array (see [jsonpatch.com](http://jsonpatch.com/)).

+* _@param {string} path_ - JSON pointer path to the field that should be removed
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.replace(path, value, onSuccess, onFail)`

+JSON Patch replace operation: Replaces a value.
+Equivalent to a “remove” followed by an “add” (see [jsonpatch.com](http://jsonpatch.com/)).

+* _@param {string} path_ - JSON pointer path
+* _@param {object} value_ - value to be replaced with
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.copy(from, path, onSuccess, onFail)`

+JSON Patch copy operation: Copies a value from one location to another within the JSON document.
+Both from and path are JSON Pointers (see [jsonpatch.com](http://jsonpatch.com/)).

+* _@param {string} from_ - JSON pointer path to the origin
+* _@param {string} path_ - JSON pointer path to the target
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.move(from, path, onSuccess, onFail)`

+JSON Patch move operation: Moves a value from one location to the other.
+Both from and path are JSON Pointers. (see [jsonpatch.com](http://jsonpatch.com/)).

+* _@param {string} from_ - JSON pointer path to the origin
+* _@param {string} path_ - JSON pointer path to the target
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.test(path, value)`

+JSON Patch test operation: Tests that the specified value is set in the document (see [jsonpatch.com](http://jsonpatch.com/)).

+* _@param {string} path_ - JSON pointer path to be tested
+* _@param {object} value_ - value to be tested
+* _@return {boolean}_

+### `jatos.batchSession.get(name)`

+Convenience function: like 'jatos.batchSession.find' but works with a key instead of a JSON Pointer.
+Therefore it works only on the first level of the session's object tree.
+It takes a name of an field within the batch session and returns the matching value.
+For all other levels of the object tree use jatos.batchSession.find.
+Gets the object from the locally stored copy of the session and does not call the server.

+* _@param {string} name_ - name of the field
+* _@return {object}_

+### `jatos.batchSession.set(name, value, onSuccess, onFail)`

+Like JSON Patch add operation, but instead of a JSON Pointer path it accepts a name of the field to be stored.
+Therefore it works only on the first level of the batch session's object tree.

+* _@param {string} name_ - name of the field
+* _@param {object} value_ - value to be stored
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.find(path)`

+Gets a field in the batch session data.
+Takes a JSON Pointer and returns the matching value.
+Gets the object from the locally stored copy of the session and does not call the server.

+* _@param {string} path_ - JSON pointer path
+* _@return {object}_

+### `jatos.batchSession.getAll()`

+Returns the complete batch session data (might be bad performance-wise).
+Gets the object from the locally stored copy of the session and does not call the server.

+* _@return {object}_

+### `jatos.batchSession.setAll(value, onSuccess, onFail)`

+Replaces the whole session data (might be bad performance-wise)

+* _@param {object} value_ - value to be stored in the session
+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.batchSession.clear(onSuccess, onFail)`

+Clears the whole batch session data and sets it to an empty object

+* _@param {optional callback} onSuccess_ - Function to be called if this patch was successfully applied on the server and the client side
+* _@param {optional callback} onError_ - Function to be called if this patch failed
+* _@return {jQuery.Deferred}_

+### `jatos.onJatosBatchSession(path)`

+Defines a callback function that is called every time the batch session changes on the JATOS server side.

+* _@param {string} path_ - JSON pointer path to the changed field in the batch session

+## Functions to access the group session

+### `jatos.groupSession.get()`

+### `jatos.groupSession.find()`

+### `jatos.groupSession.getAll()`

 ## Functions for group studies

-### Accessing the group session - `jatos.groupSession`

-#### `jatos.groupSession.get()`

-#### `jatos.groupSession.find()`

-#### `jatos.groupSession.getAll()`

 ### `jatos.joinGroup(callbacks)`

 Tries to join a group (actually a group result) and if it succeeds opens the group channel's WebSocket.
+As the only parameter it takes an object with callback functions that will be called by jatos.js when certain group events occur.
+It returns a [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in joining.

 * _param {Object} callbacks_ - Defining callback functions for group events.
 All callbacks are optional.
-These callbacks functions can be:
+These callbacks functions are:
   * **onOpen**: Is called when the group channel is successfully opened
   * **onClose**: Is be called when the group channel is closed
   * **onError**: Is called if an error during opening of the group channel's WebSocket occurs or if an error is received via the group channel (e.g. the group session data couldn't be updated).
 If this function is not defined jatos.js will try to call the global _onJatosError_ function.